sagemath/trac_to_gh/Issue 8807.md

 # Issue 8807: Adding support for morphisms to the category framework

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8807

 Original creator: SimonKing